SmashingPrograms/nagging-alerts/README.md

 ---

 **Remember: You're not just fighting procrastination.
-You're continuing a cultural lineage that stretches from 1928's "Sonny Boy" through 2004's Crazy Bus to your productive future.** 🎪✨
+You're continuing a cultural lineage through 2004's Crazy Bus to your productive future.** 🎪✨

 *Happy coding!
 (You literally have no choice now.)*